Memory zeroization

 Rust memory zeroization #

 Zeroization in the presence of optimizing compilers is difficult.
 In Rust, it is particularly tricky because of the constraints the compiler imposes on memory management.
-The compiler can infer significant information about aliasing information that allows unexpected copies of secret data to appear on the stack.
+The compiler can infer significant aliasing information that allows unexpected copies of secret data to appear on the stack.
 For example, consider the pitfall described in the blog post “A pitfall of Rust’s move/copy/drop semantics and zeroing data”.

 There are three levels of “zeroization security” that can be considered, depending on the security goals.

-Pros and cons of different approaches
+Pros and cons of different approaches #

 Security levelProsCons